-Then, why is Sondertilgung by and large a dead option?
+Why is Sondertilgung by and large a dead option?

-First, when interest rates are low, you should not repay your mortgage but invest in higher-yielding assets like stocks (through cheap well diversified ETFs) or save for a second home to rent out.
+First, when interest rates are low, you should not repay your mortgage but invest in higher-yielding assets like stocks (through cheap well-diversified ETFs) or save for a second home to rent out.
 If you earn 1 percent on repaying your mortgage but can earn 5 to 7% elsewhere, it typically is not a good idea to repay.
 Of course, you need a long enough time horizon.
 So for most people under 50 to 60, I would strongly encourage alternative investments that help them save for their life expectancy of 90+ years.

 Second, when interest rates at some point during your mortgage go up considerably, say to 3 to 4 percent, it becomes a good idea to repay extra on your mortgage.
 But not using Sondertilgung.
-At that point, you should put the money in a bank account – at a fixed term deposit that runs to the end of your fixed interest rate period.
+At that point, you should put the money in a bank account – at a fixed-term deposit that runs to the end of your fixed interest rate period.
 The reason is that the bank will pay a higher rate (2 to 3%) than the interest rate you save on your mortgage (about 1%).
 When your fixed interest period runs out, you take the money from the bank and use that to reduce your loan size.